 Formally, Nachliel has taught Tanach, Jewish History and communications in several Jerusalem schools such as Rappaport Boys School, Dugma-Uziel, and Meled.

 Nachliel is entering his second year as a Jewish History teacher in Joe and Celia Esses Magen David Yeshivah High School, and in Allegra Franco School of Educational Leadership, both in Flatbush, NY.
-He recently completed his MA studies through the Melton Blended Masters in Jewish Education, at the Hebrew University in Jerusalem, and is continuing his studies with an MA in Jewish History at Barnard Revel, this year.
+He is completing his MA studies through the Melton Blended Masters in Jewish Education, at the Hebrew University in Jerusalem, and is continuing his studies with an MA in Jewish History at Barnard Revel, this year.